 August 2022

-Through collaborative networks and residencies with Loose Tea Music Theatre and Highland Opera Company, this double bill workshop supported diverse libretto and music development teams while exploring sustainable eco-design with recycled products and low energy consumption techniques.
 The Museum of the Lost and Found: gaakaazootaadiwag is a site-specific piece that focuses on a fictional museum in the woods exhibiting items from various Lost and Found boxes.
 It serves as an allegory for how Western society treats missing person cases, specifically MMIWG2S, and is culturally centered on decolonizing spaces.

 August 2022